Why it's doneBy Mayo Clinic Staff

 CRP tests for heart disease

-CRP may be a risk factor for heart disease.
-It's thought that as coronary arteries narrow, you'll have more CRP in your blood.
-A CRP test can't tell your doctor exactly where the inflammation is, though, so it's possible that a high CRP level could mean there's inflammation somewhere in your body other than your heart.
+It's thought that high hs-CRP levels in your blood are associated with narrowed coronary arteries.
+A CRP test can't tell your doctor where the inflammation is, though, so it's possible that a high hs-CRP level could mean there's inflammation somewhere other than your heart.

 - Greenland P, et al. ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2010;122:e584.

 - Morrow DA.
 C-reactive protein in cardiovascular disease. http://www.uptodate.com/home.
 Accessed Oct.
 19, 2014.

 - Morrow DA.
 Screening for cardiovascular disease with C-reactive protein. http://www.uptodate.com/home.
 Accessed Oct.
 19, 2014.

 - McKean SC, et al. Principles and Practice of Hospital Medicine.
 New York, N.Y: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=749.
 Accessed Oct.
 19, 2014.

 - WHO guidelines on drawing blood: Best practices in phlebotomy.
 World Health Organization. http://whqlibdoc.who.int/publications/2010/9789241599221_eng.pdf.
 Accessed Oct.
 19, 2014.